MkMunich/SniffUART/README.md

 ![image](https://github.com/MkMunich/SniffUART/blob/master/ScreenShots/Mcu%20Protocol%20Menu.PNG)

-The first two specifications are fully done.
-Perhaps someone has time to complete the third decoding (file DecoderMcuHomeKit.cs)?
+All specifications are fully done.
 SniffUART need to be configured to decode Tuya messages of one decoder 'class' above (menu MCU Protocoll->*).
 This decoder is taken first.
 If decoding fails, then SniffUART will try the other classes.
 If decoding is successful, then it will output a (red) hint, which decoder class had been used.
-I am assuming, that only one decoder class is valid at one tim; depending on the used Tuya device.
+I am assuming, that only one decoder class is valid at one time; depending on the used Tuya device.
+The quality of the Tuya specification is quiete okay.
+Many examples were give and I'he taken them over (see "Test Mcu*.txt").
+Some of the given examples were wrong.
+In this case I corrected them.
+Some message definitions did not provide an example.
+Then I invented my own test message.

 # A Quick Guide How-To